Q-ChASM is a collection of tools for automating computational quantum chemistry workflows.

 These tools are all free and open-source and available on GitHub.

-AaronTools is a collection of Perl and Python modules for:
+AaronTools is a collection tools for:

 Information on installing and using the Perl-based Aarontools is available on the AaronTools GitHub Wiki.